ricketytoc/tp/docs/UserGuide.md

 ### Sorting displayed employees : `sort`

 Sorts the displayed list based on the specified employee's attribute in _ascending_ order.
+EmployeeManager will automatically re-sort the displayed list based on the last specified attribute after any command that updates the data.
+This will ensure that the list remains sorted even after modifications.

 Format: `sort [i/] [d/] [e/] [s/] [r/] [n/] [p/]`